 Gay Peart Murphy is a CORU Registered Chartered Physiotherapist and is a graduate of the Physiotherapy School in Trinity College Dublin.
 Presently, Gay is the President of the Irish Society of Chartered Physiotherapists (ISCP).
 This April, Gay had the honour of being awarded a Fellowship by the ISCP.
 She can now use the title ‘FISCP’.
 This is a prestigious award, the highest accolade that the Society can bestow on a member.

-After qualifying, she worked for three years in St James’s Hospital in Dublin.
+After qualifying, Gay worked for three years in St James’s Hospital in Dublin.
 Then she travelled to Canada, and worked as a Senior Physiotherapist in the General Hospital, Calgary, Alberta.

 On her return to Ireland, Gay worked in the sports arena treating rugby injuries and travelled as team physiotherapist with the Irish underage swimmers to junior competitions across Europe.